 I joined Manchester Metropolitan University in September 2015 as a Research Associate in the Policy Evaluation and Research Unit.
 My main strands of work are on extremism/ counter-extremism, and bottom-up social policy, thus continuing previous work in the areas of citizenship, community and third sector policy and extremism.

 As a second strand of work, I've also been researching the reconfigurations of the welfare state across Europe, as part of the Horizon 2020 funded InnoSI project on Innovative Social Investment.
-This includes working on some of the cross-Europe studies comparing different systems, as well as fieldwork examining local government commissioned services in the UK.

 Recently I've also begun some work on club culture in Stoke.
 This looks at the parallels between Northern Soul and rave, the connections between Stoke and Detroit/ Chicago, and the contribution music makes to social cohesion.